YashrajMohanty/Depression-Detection-System/README.md

 - **API**: A flask API that handles requests from the frontend and passes the information to the backend.
 On receiving results from the backend, returns it to the frontend.

+NOTE: In `DepressoWeb.js`, add your server URL in the `url` variable of the `submitResults` function.

 Here's a glimpse of the frontend.